 Boat Based Rescues Pass?
 Y/N Calmly exit the kayak after capsize, using proper body position and contact with the kayak and paddle.
-When exiting the kayak with a spray skirt after capsize: must be modeled two ways: (1) utilizing the spray skirt grab loop and (2) releasing the skirt off the hip Deep water rescue: boat over boat rescue and deep water re-entry Self-rescue-demonstrate the ability to successfully self-rescue in conditions using the technique of choice such as re-enter and roll, cowboy, scramble, paddle float, etc. If a device is required, such as a paddle float, then must be able to access, deploy, and re-store the device in a timely fashion Towing-demonstrate proficiency in a variety of towing techniques to include: contact tows, rafted tows, inline tows, towing/carrying a swimmer, etc (solo and assisted) Bow, stern, and paddle recovery Swimmer rescue: stern toggle tow / bow push / back-deck Perform a successful unresponsive paddler rescue (i.e., Hand of God rescue) Successfully empty water from the boat (on shore, bailers, pumps, sponges, etc.) Kayak roll Re-enter and roll
+When exiting the kayak with a spray skirt after capsize: must be modeled two ways: (1) utilizing the spray skirt grab loop and (2) releasing the skirt off the hip Deep water rescue: boat over boat rescue and deep water re-entry Self-rescue-demonstrate the ability to successfully self-rescue in conditions using the technique of choice such as re-enter and roll, cowboy, scramble, paddle float, etc. If a device is required, such as a paddle float, then must be able to access, deploy, and re-store the device in a timely fashion Towing-demonstrate proficiency in a variety of towing techniques to include: contact tows, rafted tows, inline tows, towing/carrying a swimmer, etc. (solo and assisted) Bow, stern, and paddle recovery Swimmer rescue: stern toggle tow / bow push / back-deck Perform a successful unresponsive paddler rescue (i.e., Hand of God rescue) Successfully empty water from the boat (on shore, bailers, pumps, sponges, etc.) Kayak roll Re-enter and roll

-☐ Kayak tripping: show evidence of at least three or more day-trips of at least 12-15 nautical miles in various conditions
+☐ Kayak tripping: provide evidence of at least three day-trips of at least 8 nautical miles.

-☐ Multi-Day Trips: Show evidence of at least one multi-day journey involving overnight camping.

 Final Assessment

 Pass or Needs More Work (circle one)

 Assessor Name:

 Assessor Signature:

 Assessor ACA Number:

 Course Conclusion Date:

 Comments: